LiamJShaw/notes/New Project Setup (Webpack).md

 # New Project Setup
-NPM / Webpack / Prettier / ESLint / Jest
+Basic setup of a project that uses:
+- NPM
+- Webpack
+- Prettier
+- ESLint
+- Jest

 ## Create and clone git repo